Who Regulates Us

 We normally receive commission from insurers or product providers, typically this is from 5%-20%.
 If you wish to know, you may ask us to confirm the exact amount applicable to your policy.
 We act as a credit broker and offer introductions to Close Brothers Premium Finance to facilitate the payment of your premiums.
 We may receive commission for this which is typically 15.45%.

 • Any commission we receive will be paid by the insurer or product provider from the insurance premium

 • Any commission we receive from the premium finance provider will be paid from the finance repayment

 We do not charge any additional fees (payable by you) for handling your insurance or arranging premium finance unless we have agreed these with you in advance.
 Any fees we do charge are set out below:

-– Policy arrangement fee: Up to 40% of the insurer’s premium or £100 whichever is greater.
+– Policy arrangement fee (Advised Sales): Up to 40% of the insurer’s premium or £100 whichever is greater.
 This is non-refundable in the event of cancellation whether applied at new business or renewal.

 – Administration fee on any letters sent by recorded delivery post – £7.50 – this will be automatically deducted from the card details we hold on file for you when we post the letter

 – Administration fee of any policy treated as ‘Not Taken Up’ – £25.00 or the retention of our arrangement fee, whichever is greater